-Duke Vice President for Durham and Regional Affairs Phail Wynn Jr. served as spelling bee pronouncer; Sam Miglarese and Channa Pickett from the Duke Office of Durham and Regional Affairs served as judges; and April Dudash with the Duke Office of Durham and Regional Affairs served as record keeper.
+Duke Vice President for Durham and Community Affairs Phail Wynn Jr. served as spelling bee pronouncer; Sam Miglarese and Channa Pickett from the Duke Office of Durham and Community Affairs served as judges; and April Dudash with the Duke Office of Durham and Community Affairs served as record keeper.

 Jason Sorin’s family was in the audience, to include his father, Daniel, who is a professor in the Duke Electrical and Computer Engineering department, 7-year-old sister, Julie, and mother, Deborah.
 Deborah said she and Jason spent time going over hundreds of words before the regional bee.
 She added Jason also loves to read and has a great memory for words, and last year, he participated in the Duke University Regional Spelling Bee and was eliminated in Round 3.

 When asked what was going through her mind when Jason received the word “symmetrical” at the Spell-Off, Deborah said she knew at that point her son’s regional victory was possible.

 “We’re thrilled,” Deborah said.
 “He put a lot of time into studying.”